 Sandbach School was founded in 1677.
 The school has occupied its site near the centre of Sandbach since 1851.
 The site’s original buildings were designed by Sir George Gilbert Scott and have since been extended substantially.

-The school operated as a charitable boarding and day school until 1955, when its unique legal status was established – it was an independent school, which admitted boys and was comprehensive, but was funded solely by Cheshire LEA and the Learning and Skills Council.
+The school operated as a charitable boarding and day school until 1955, when its unique legal status was established – it was an independent school, which admitted boys and was comprehensive, but was funded via a special agreement with Cheshire.
 It then became the grammar school for boys in south Cheshire.
 The school began to take pupils of all abilities in 1979.
 In September 2011, Sandbach became a free school, one of the first to be established in England.

 We hope that you can find all the school information you need on these pages, but if not then use the Contact Us page to get in touch and tell us what you’re looking for.